spud-game-engine/spud-game-engine/README.md

 # Spud Game Engine

-Welcome to the Spud game enjine git repository!
+Welcome to the Spud Game Engine git repository!

 The Spud Game Engine plans to be a highly modular (and highly integrated) game engine that fixes these problems that I always seem to encounter in JavaScript